 The Journal of Agriculture of the University of Puerto Rico--A scientific periodical published three times a year by the Agricultural Experiment Station.
 It includes technical and scientific articles related to the agriculture of Puerto Rico and the Caribbean.
-Authors are members of the University, and other specialists.
+Papers are considered through a peer-review process and the editorial board is formed by members of the University, and other specialists.

-Publicaciones de Extensión Agrícola-- A series of publications of interest to farmers and housekeepers which include bulletins and leaflets about livestock, agriculture, agricultural engineering, health and hygiene, nutrition, child care, home economics, clothing and textiles, 4-H Clubs, and other subjects.
+Agricultural Experiment Station Publications-- A series of publications of interest to farmers and housekeepers which include bulletins and leaflets about livestock, agriculture, agricultural engineering, health and hygiene, nutrition, child care, home economics, clothing and textiles, 4-H Clubs, and other subjects.